Analytic Extended Dynamic Mode Decomposition: Introduction

 For the above-mentioned reasons, it appears that EDMD is not appropriate to reveal spectral properties of analytic transient dynamics.
 Instead, a data-driven Taylor projection is much more desirable, and actually happens to be the center of recent attention.
-In \cite{Ishikawa2024koopman}, this idea has been approached by combining the standard EDMD method with a finite-section truncation, a method referred to as JetEDMD which was shown to yield improved performance compared to EDMD.
+In \cite{Ishikawa_JetEDMD}, this idea has been approached by combining the standard EDMD method with a finite-section truncation, a method referred to as JetEDMD which was complemented with convergence results and shown to yield improved performance compared to EDMD.
 This method also provides generalized eigenfunctions related to an extended Koopman operator defined in a rigged Hilbert space, although their theoretical interpretation is still not clear, as acknowledged by the authors.
 Moreover, the work \cite{EDMD_analytic_circle} computes orthogonal projections in the Hardy-Hilbert space on a complex annulus to design a novel EDMD-type algorithm that captures the Koopman spectrum of analytic expanding circle maps.
 This line of research exploits the fact that weighted monomials form an orthonormal basis in weighted Hardy spaces of analytic functions, so that the Taylor projection is an orthogonal projection.
 However, inner products are typically expressed as integrals over the complex circle (e.g. in the Hardy space) or over the complex plane (e.g. in the Fock space).
 And computing such integrals is not convenient from a practical (data-driven) point of view, as dynamics of interest typically evolve on a real state space and therefore cannot generate complex-valued data.
 In the present work, we circumvent this issue by exploiting the properties of reproducing kernel Hilbert spaces (RKHS).
-Using a kernel associated with a space of analytic functions (in particular the Szeg\"o kernel associated with the Hardy space on the polydisc), we derive a simple data-driven Taylor projection based on real-valued data sets and we leverage this technique to design the so-called \emph{analytic EDMD} method that is reminiscent of kernel ridge regression \cite{Klus_kernel, Kostic}.
-Analytic EDMD is shown to demonstrate excellent performance to capture spectral properties of analytic dynamics with a hyperbolic equilibrium, in particular revealing the lattice-structured Koopman spectrum (including the eigenvalues of the linearized dynamics) and the principal eigenfunctions.
-Since the method preserves the triangular structure of the operator, it does not suffer from spectral pollution.
-Moreover, convergence properties only depend on sample complexity, so that arbitrary accuracy can be obtained with a fixed finite dimension of the approximation.
+Using a kernel associated with a space of analytic functions, we derive a simple data-driven Taylor projection based on real-valued data sets and we leverage this technique to design the so-called \emph{analytic EDMD} algorithm.
+This method is reminiscent of kernel ridge regression \cite{Klus_kernel, Kostic} and loosely connected to occupation kernel-based methods developed in weighted Hardy spaces \cite{Rosenfeld_singular_DMD, Rosenfeld_DMD_Liouville}.
+Analytic EDMD is shown to demonstrate excellent performance to capture spectral properties of analytic dynamics with a hyperbolic equilibrium, in particular revealing the lattice-structured Koopman spectrum (including the eigenvalues of the linearized dynamics) and the principal eigenfunctions, even with data taken far from the equilibrium.
+Since the method preserves the block-triangular structure of the operator, it does not suffer from spectral pollution.
+Moreover, theoretical results show strong convergence of Koopman eigenfunctions and yield error bounds for eigenvalue estimation which only depend on sample complexity.
+It follows that arbitrary accuracy on the spectrum can be obtained with a fixed finite dimension of the approximation and, thanks to the properties of analytic functions, with a (possibly non-uniform) sampling over a set of nonzero Lebesgue measure.